infinum/eightshift-docs/website/blog/2024-08-20-introducing-fe-libs-tailwind.md

 hide_table_of_contents: false
 ---

-It’s been quite a lot of changes with Eightshift DevKit over the last few months, but switching to Tailwind for our Frontend Libs is by far the most significant one.
+There have been quite a lot of changes to Eightshift DevKit over the last couple of months, but switching to Tailwind for our Frontend Libs is by far the most significant one.
 <!--truncate-->

 ## Why Tailwind?

-We wanted to speed up the development time and make the projects easier to maintain.
-Another reason is to make the projects lighter and faster.
-Our previous setup was quite powerful, but there were a few projects where we almost reached the limit of the system.

-We decided to create a version of Frontend Libs that uses Tailwind instead of SCSS and to try it out on a few of our new projects and then decide whether to continue using it or to go back to standard Frontend Libs for our default setup.
-What were the benefits and our initial impressions?
+The main ideas driving the change were ease and speed of development, better maintainability, and easier onboarding.
+Speed and how _heavy_ the output was were also important things.
+The setup we used was pretty powerful and flexible, but reached its limits above a certain threshold.

+We decided to give Tailwind a try!
+After a quick proof of concept, a more elaborate setup was created.
+Legacy parts like SCSS were taken out, and a couple of new functions and helpers were added.
+After the setup was mostly done, a whole new set of blocks was created to be used as the default.

+It was time to test everything on a real project, to collect some insights and feedback in order to polish and improve the setup even more.
+What were the benefits that we found and our initial impressions?
+Read on!

 ## Benefits of the new setup

 Here are the stats after testing the setup:

-- sites are **5x** times faster on the frontend and **3x** times faster on the backend.
+- sites are **~5x** faster on the frontend and **~3x** faster on the backend.
 - load time is absolutely **minimal**
-- **50%** fewer DOM elements
+- there are **~50%** fewer DOM elements in the default set of blocks
-- build time is **10x+** times faster.
+- build time is more than **10x** faster.
-- final bundle sizes for JS and CSS are **3x** smaller.
+- final bundle sizes for JS and CSS are **~3x** smaller.

-Additional benefit is that there are a lot of Tailwind community sites with ready-made components, which allow you to copy the component and modify it.
+Also, since Tailwind is so popular, there are many sites with ready-made components that developers and designers can use as a base.

 ## Initial impressions from the team